sandsmark/sandsmark/README.md

 Games
 -----
  - [freeaoe](https://github.com/sandsmark/freeaoe), age of empires II reimplementation
+ - [Schiffbruch](https://github.com/sandsmark/Schiffbruch/), game I played when I was young.
+Cleaned up to build and run on Linux, translated most code from german.
  - [tg18ai](https://github.com/sandsmark/tg18ai), planned to use it for holding the AI competition at TG18, but Windows doesn't work.
  - [ghostly](https://github.com/sandsmark/aicompo-tg17), compo case for the AI competition at TG17 ("inverse" Pacman™®).
  - [Turn On Me](https://github.com/sandsmark/aicompo-tg16), compo case for the AI competition at TG16